By Mark Lassagne

 - How much tackle and how many rods should I bring?

-It’s an event where fishermen compete (fish) against one another during an allotted period of time (usually 8 hours).
+It’s an event where anglers compete (fish) against one another during an allotted period of time (usually 8 hours) for cash and or prizes.
 Tournaments typically start at first light and last from 6 to 10 hours, depending on the time of the year and the organization holding the event.
-The angler’s or team’s goal for the competition is to end the day with the heaviest limit of fish.
-Depending on how many days the event is, the angler with the heaviest weight for the total day or days wins.
-For example, angler or team A weighs in 15 pounds on day one and angler or team B weights in 10 pounds, angler or team A is in the lead by 5 pounds.
-Then on day two, angler A weighs in only10 pounds and angler B weighs in 16 pounds.
-Angler A has a total weight of 25 pounds and angler B 26 pounds angler B wins the event.
-During the day each angler will catch as many fish as they can, after the anglers reach their limits they can then “cull” which is replacing the smallest fish with a bigger one.
+The angler’s or team’s goal for the competition is to end the day with the heaviest limit (limit is usually 5 fish) of fish.
+Depending on how many days the event is, the angler with the heaviest weight for the day or total number of days wins.
+For example, angler or team A weighs in 15 pounds on day one and angler (or team) B weights in 10 pounds, angler or team A is in the lead by 5 pounds.
+Then, on day two, angler (or team) A weighs in only10 pounds and angler B weighs in 16 pounds.
+Angler A now has a total weight of 25 pounds and angler B 26 pounds angler B wins the event.
+During the day, each angler will catch as many fish as they can.
+After the anglers reach their limits, they can then “cull” which is replacing the smallest fish with a bigger one.
 The fish are kept alive in a tank called a livewell (located in the rear of the boat) which is full of water and the water is aerated to keep the fish alive.
 Penalties occur for weighing in a dead fish.
 The fish can only be caught on artificial baits using a rod and reel in a sporting fashion.

 What type of tournaments are there?